 although he had lived in the house all his life.

-It was a very small stuffy fusty room, with boards, and rafters, and cobwebs, and lath and plaster.
+The Tale of Samuel Whiskers It was a very small stuffy fusty room, with boards, and rafters, and cobwebs, and lath and plaster.

 Opposite to him, as far away as he could sit, was an enormous rat.